Pompeii appears in an aspect ratio of approximately 2.40:1 on this Blu-ray Disc. For the most part, the image satisfied.

 I hoped “Time” would give us a nice history of the real events in Pompeii, but instead it turns into a basic behind the scenes show.
 It’s not a very satisfying one, unfortunately, as it’s too general and occasionally repeats info from other featurettes.
 This isn’t a bad program, but it’s lackluster.

 The disc opens with ads for That Awkward Moment, The Monuments Men, A Fighting Man and Afflicted.
 These also appear under Previews along with a promo for Stalingrad.
-Disc Two provides a 3D clip for Amazing Spider-Man 2 as well.
 No trailer for Pompeii pops up here.

 I hoped Pompeii would deliver an exciting historically-based disaster movie.
 Unfortunately, it sags under the weight of its dull romantic elements and fails to create much to keep the audience interested.
 The Blu-ray provides strong picture and audio as well as a good mix of bonus materials.
 While I think this becomes a solid Blu-ray, the movie itself disappoints.